-

 branch:

-Administrative Services, Court Support Services, External Affairs, Information Technology, an Superior Court Operations.
+Administrative Services, Court Support Services, External Affairs, Information Technology, and Superior Court Operations.

-An executive director or director manages each of the five divisions and reports to
+An executive director manages each of the five divisions and reports to

 the chief court administrator.